 Researchers believe cherries’ post-exercise benefits are likely due to the fruit’s natural anti-inflammation properties — attributed to antioxidant compounds called anthocyanins, which also give cherries their bright red color.

-Cherry juice is extremely easy to incorporate into a trainee’s diet because it is available year round and can be poured into smoothies or just consumed “straight up”.
-The research on cherry juice supports its role in reducing muscle pain/inflammation when consumed prior to runs, but it is also an excellent beverage choice to refuel with after runs.
+Cherry juice is extremely easy to incorporate into a trainee’s diet, because it's available year round and can be poured into smoothies or just consumed as is.
 You can also reap the benefits of cherries through their fresh, frozen or dried forms.

-After exercise, there is a 30-minute window of opportunity to refuel, as muscles are exceptionally hungry when glycogen levels (as mentioned above, your muscles’ carbohydrate stores) are low.
+After exercise, there is a 30-minute window of opportunity to refuel, as muscles are exceptionally hungry when glycogen levels are low.
 During this window, the body is more efficient at storing glucose for energy and building protein in fatigued muscles.

-The ideal post workout snack will include lots of fluids, easily digestible carbohydrates, a little bit of protein, and some sodium.
+The ideal post workout snack will include lots of fluids, easily digestible carbohydrates, a little bit of protein and some sodium.
 (See the sidebar for Levine's snack picks.)

 Homemade Trail Mix: Mix up dried cherries, pretzels, nuts and cereal.
 Stir into low-fat Greek yogurt or enjoy by the handful.

 Chocolate Milk: This is a cold, refreshing and easy-to-consume snack if you're not up to solid food.
 Plus, milk is 90-percent water — so you're rehydrating at the same time!
 Sixteen fluid ounces makes for a good snack serving.

 Banana With Peanut Butter: Try individual packs of peanut butter (Justin’s Nut Butters has a great portable organic product) spread onto a large banana.
 Both come self-wrapped so they're a good on-the-go snack.